Wichita State University Profile

 Richard Muma, president

-John Tomblin, senior vice president for industry and defense programs, executive director of the National Institute for Aviation Research
+John Tomblin, executive vice president, research and industry and defense programs, executive director of the National Institute for Aviation Research

 Sheree Utash, president of WSU Tech and vice president of Workforce Development for WSU